smoothbenefits/BenefitMY_Python/README.md

 6. Make sure you reset the user table id sequence to be the latest in psql SELECT setval('auth_user_id_seq', (SELECT MAX(id) from "auth_user"));

+7. Collect the static files into the correct staticfiles folder python manage.py collectstatic

-7. start django server
+8. start django server
 python manage.py runserver

-8. test api in your web browser by http://localhost:8000/api/v1/people/1/
+9. test api in your web browser by http://localhost:8000/api/v1/people/1/